 We believe that a sustained programme of investment will enable communities in Africa to develop, become self reliant and so break the cycle of dependency and short term aid.

 Water for Africa is currently based both in the UK and The Gambia.
-The UK arm is focussed on targeting funding for projects in Africa and managing the budget, allocating of resources and procurement of goods and services to be used on the projects within Africa.
+The UK arm is focused on targeting funding for projects in Africa and managing the budget, allocating of resources and procurement of goods and services to be used on the projects within Africa.
 The Gambian base currently implements the projects on the ground.
 We have worked within a private and public partnership with all profits, after operating costs, reinvested directly in the communities that need the greatest help and support.

 Water for Africa was founded in 2003 by philanthropic business executives who believed we could offer investment, experience and a different approach to the NGO model.
 We became a registered charity in 2006 in the UK, the directors invested their resources to set up the organisation and purchase a single state-of-the-art drilling machine – Shipped to Banjul, the capital of The Gambia, in September 2003, trucks, vehicles, office furniture and borehole consumables.